g-apparence/g-apparence/README.md

 # Hello, my name is Gautier 👋
 ## 👉 Tech entrepreneur and full-stack Flutter expert
-I'm a developper that believes in collaboration.
+I'm a developer who believes that you have to be more than a good developer to create a good product.
 <br>
-Development is not the beginning of a great product.
-I co-founded Apparence.io that brings all expert required to create awesome mobile applications.<br>
+Development is not the beginning of a great product.<br>
+I co-founded Apparence.io which brings all experts required to create awesome mobile applications.<br>
 - Flutter addict
 - Love discovering new technologies
 - Curious